flyteorg/flyte/docs/concepts/workflow_lifecycle.rst

 For more information on why this task contains these fields check ``TaskTemplate`` in `FlyteIDL repository <https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/core/tasks.proto#L102>`__.
-I strongly advice you to take a look at the data structures in this file as they provide good insight in the interfaces used all across Flyte’s codebases.
+I strongly advise you to take a look at the data structures in this file as they provide good insight in the interfaces used all across Flyte’s codebases.